-Recipe – How to make a Social Media Surgery
+Recipe – how to make a social media surgery

-This is for a standard social media surgery and is ideal for community, voluntary and neighbourhood groups.
+This recipe is for a standard social media surgery and is ideal for community, voluntary and neighbourhood groups.

 Last year I would have said this is enough to serve a city, but since then I’ve got a bit greedy and think that every neighbourhood should have a surgery much like this one.
 I’d recommend you read all the way to the end before starting to mix the ingredients.

-A Diary: This should be full of dates and used to avoid clashes with other things
+A diary: This should be full of dates and used to avoid clashes with other things.

 Lists of people – 3: Here in Birmingham we use three lists of people.
 One is a list of people who care about where they live and get things done (some people call them active citizens).
 This list can be any size, although bigger tends to be better.
 These are our patients.
 We have a much smaller list of people who themselves have bigs lists of people who care about where they live and get things done.
 We send the dates (see above) out to these people who circulate them to their lists.
 Finally you need a list of people who care about where they live and get things done and know about the internet.
 These are your surgeons.